Tiru-Kaggundi/FAIR_Q/README.md

 What did they mean by saying that algorithm is fair.

 FAIR-Q attempts to develop questionnaire for AI teams that may be used by policymakers, legislators (parliamentarians) and judiciary.

+FAIR-Q (latest pdf copy kept at this git, an editable word copy is kept at: https://1drv.ms/w/s!Ar_tyAhRYFK8gZNIcOCafqKHnQpS7g)